mikanbako/Android-Application-Build-Script-Extension/README.txt

     * Add targets for tests.

-        * Generate test result by XML format.
+        * You can generate test result by JUnit XML format.
-        * Verify test result from generated XML report.
+        * You can verify test result from generated JUnit XML report.
-        * Generate coverage report by XML format.
+        * You can generate coverage report by XML format.

 Required softwares :

     * Android SDK Tools Revision 17 or above (http://developer.android.com/)
     * Ant 1.8.0 or above (http://ant.apache.org/)
-    * Jython 2.5.x (http://www.jython.org/) for targets of test.
+    * Jython 2.5.x (http://www.jython.org/) if you run targets of test.
-    * Static code analyzer package for targets for static code analyze.
+    * Static code analyzing tools if you run targets of static code analyze.

 Removed feature from sdk_r16 :